 Archive for category: Family and Friends

-Here’s one more “unplugged” acoustic cover from the Dead 27’s.
-This one is of Stevie Wonder’s ’74 classic, “Livin’ in the City”.
-Again, you can’t really even try to take a song like this one on unless you’ve got a lot of soul in you.
+Here’s one more unplugged acoustic cover from the Dead 27’s.
+This one is Stevie Wonder’s ’74 classic, “Livin’ in the City”.
+Again, you can’t really even try to tackle a song like this one on unless you’ve got a lot of soul in you.
 These guys do.

 Here’s a couple of more great tunes for you!
-If you want to catch a fantastic up-and-coming band, check out the Dead 27s (named for all of the famous musicians who died at age 27, including Jimi Hendrix, Jim Morrison, and Janis Joplin, among others).
-They are based out of Charleston, SC, where they recently won Rock Band of the Year and Best Rock Song for the area.
+If you want to catch a fantastic up-and-coming band, check out the Dead 27s (named for all of the famous musicians who died at age 27 including Jimi Hendrix, Jim Morrison and Janis Joplin, among others).
+They’re based out of Charleston, SC where they recently won Rock Band of the Year and Best Rock Song for the area.
 Their sound is a mix of rock, funk and soul.
 They’ve put out a couple of albums, the most recent being Ghosts Are Calling, which represents their first major record deal.
-They’ll be touring to support the album this year.
+They’ll be touring to support that album this year.

 Will Evans, their lead guitarist, keyboardist and harmony vocalist is a great guy who is marrying my wife’s cousin, Amanda.
-We get to see both of them each year up on the farm in Hartsville, SC, which I’ve written about before.
+We get to see both of them up on the Chapman family farm in Hartsville, SC each year, which I’ve written about here before.
 I’m excited for both of them.
-I’m sure 2017 is going to be an epic year for them both, in many ways!
+I’m sure 2017 is going to be an epic year for Will and Amanda in many ways!

-Anyway, the Dead 27s have an active Facebook page and they regularly post “unplugged” acoustic videos.
-I’m going to post a couple of fantastic covers they did.
-This one is of Prince’s “Little Red Corvette”, in tribute, shortly after his passing.
+The Dead 27s have an active Facebook page where they regularly post unplugged acoustic music videos.
+I’m going to post a couple of their fantastic covers.
+Here’s Prince’s “Little Red Corvette” which they performed as a tribute shortly after the Purple One’s passing.
 This is Will and lead singer, Trey Francis.
-I don’t too many people who could pull this song off… You’ve just got to have a lot of soul to do it.
-These guys have got it.
-I’ll post one more after this showing the whole band tackling Stevie Wonder.
-It’s pretty amamzing!
+I don’t know too many people who could pull this song off.
+You’ve just got to have a lot of soul to be able to do it.
+These guys have got it!
+I’ll post one more after this showcasing the entire band tackling Stevie Wonder.
+It’s also pretty amamzing!
 Enjoy, and make sure to check ’em out!

 A peek at the fun from our recent annual trip up to farm country in Hartsville, SC at Thanksgiving!
 Roasting hot dogs on a stick and making s’mores is always on the agenda here.
 Good times!